-The computer has extended the powers of human reason in many directions. abilities of computers have transformed certain aspects of day-to-day work, planning and information processing on a global scale.
+The computer has extended the powers of human reason in many directions.
+The abilities of computers have transformed certain aspects of day-to-day work, planning and information processing on a global scale.
 Yet the present and future impact of computing, its scope, meaning and limits, are far from clear.
 What kinds of problems are well adapted to study by computers?
 What are the main concepts on which computing is based?
 How has the mechanisation of (some kinds of) thinking affected humanity's view of its own rationality?
 Can computers (present or future) think?
 What are the benefits of the "computer revolution", and who gets them?
-This subject will examine these issues through both lectures and "hands-on" experience with the most commonly used software packages - word processing. databases and spreadsheets.
+This subject will examine these issues through both lectures and "hands-on" experience with Microsoft Works, an integrated package including word processing, spreadsheets and databases.